Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 How to upload a favicon or site icon to your website?

-- Go to appearance tab from the left side panel in your dashboard
+- Go to the appearance tab from the left side panel in your dashboard

 - Click customize -> site identity